WellingtonShanghai/Y9-SkillBuilding/index.md

 -->

 ### Work You Need to Hand in
 You have 3 lessons to work on this.
-At the end of your lessons, you will hand in the following evidence to your ClassNote:
+At the end of your lessons, you will hand in the following evidence the relevant assignment on Teams:
 + Your finished work progress track sheet
 + Presentation of your finished work